 We asked our esteemed Faculty (our “brains trust”) for their take.

 From rising levels of mental health issues and burnout, to what constitutes good work, managing a hybrid and remote workforce, the importance of adopting a life stage approach, and addressing cultural challenges to name a few insights and predictions they share.

-WORK LIFE by design podcast: Why you need a wellness strategy with Katrina Walton.
+WORK LIFE by design podcast: Why you need a wellness strategy with Katrina Johnston.